VinUni Banner

 • For projects that last more than five months and up to nine months: Students should submit one (01) progress report at the mid-point mark of the project and one (01) final report.

-• The progress reports must be submitted by the deadline defined.
+• The progress reports and updated budget plans (detailing actual and forecasted spending for the project’s second half) must be submitted by the deadline defined.
 The final report must be submitted within two (02) weeks of the project conclusion, detailing the outcomes of the research project, including any findings and conclusions.
 The report should also detail how the grant was used, including any expenditure made during the research project.
 More details regarding reporting can be found in the Grant Agreement which will be signed after the project’s approval.

-• Recipients of the grant shall be required to present their research findings at a conference or symposium approved by the respective College.
+• Recipients of the grant shall be required to present their research findings at a conference or symposium approved by CECS or VinUni.

 The Grant can only be used for the following purposes: